emychela/Data_Analysis_Using_R_and_Tableau/README.md

 I created visualizations in Tableau.

-1. Bar graph showing total number of rides for member and casual riders.
+1. Bar graph showing total number of rides for members and casual riders.

 ![Total no  of rides](https://github.com/emychela/Data_analysis_using_R_and_Tableau/assets/150371945/3a2a3a81-27ce-4ee2-8eff-9d519639a33c)